HailsonJunior/ansible-hardening-debian10/README.md

 # CIS Debian 10 Hardening with Ansible
 :lock: This project will help you to configure Debian 10 machine to be CIS compliant, based on [cisecurity.org](cisecurity.org) recommendations.
-With this project the hardening application steps will be more secure, fast and easy, using Ansible in an automated way.
+With this project the hardening application steps can be more secure, fast and easy, in an automated way using Ansible.

 <p align="center">
       <img src="https://user-images.githubusercontent.com/79525895/133907520-c7d4bb80-77e5-4cbc-bd51-c807c05603de.png" width="250px">